zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 Backward compatibility
 ======================

-This proposal intentionally creates what is known as a "bilateral hard fork".
+This proposal intentionally creates what is known as a "bilateral consensus rule change".
 Use of this mechanism requires that all network participants upgrade their software to a compatible version within the upgrade window.
 Older software will treat post-upgrade blocks as invalid, and will follow any pre-upgrade branch that persists.

 Reference Implementation